Aftercare Instructions

 Removing the Derma Shield Bandage

-• Clean hands thoroughly with soap and water before touching the tattoo.
+Always clean your hands thoroughly with soap and water before removing or touching the tattoo area.

-• Slowly peel back from one corner.
-Do not pull upward.
+Slowly peel the bandage back, starting from one corner.

-• Wash gently with lukewarm water and a fragrance-free antibacterial soap.
-Pat dry with a clean paper towel or allow to air dry.
+Pat the area dry with a clean paper towel or allow it to air dry.

 After Bandage Removal (Healing Period)

-• Apply a thin layer of unscented lotion 2–3 times daily.
+Apply a thin layer of unscented lotion 2–3 times daily.
+Avoid heavy or greasy products.

-• Allow scabs and peeling skin to fall off naturally.
+Allow scabs or peeling skin to fall off naturally.
+Do not pick, scratch, or peel the area.

 Signs of Infection or Complications